NSM722/WebDev-Art/README.md

 # My React Portfolio Website

-The site was initially created using HTML-CSS-Javascript
+The site was initially created using HTML-CSS-Javascript and later re-developed in React

-## Improvements
- - Code Refactoring
- - Responsiveness
- - Styling on the Projects Route
+Visit [my portfolio](https://nsmbatha.netlify.app/ "nsmbatha") and feel free to connect 😊

  ---